 Swollen Gums with Braces: Causes, Treatments & Prevention

 Everyone wants a beautiful smile with straight teeth and teeth braces are an easy way to achieve a perfect smile.
 However, maintaining oral hygiene with braces can get challenging.
-Dental braces make it very difficult to follow a dental hygiene routine.
+Dental braces make it slightly difficult to follow a dental hygiene routine which is the main reason for poor oral health.
 This leads to the accumulation of plaque which eventually paves the way for gingivitis.
 Fortunately, gingivitis is reversible and if you learn the symptoms and the preventive steps, you can easily avoid gingivitis during your orthodontic treatment.

 Possible Causes of Swollen and Bleeding Gums